CSublow/milestone-project-one/README.md

 ## Testing
 ### Code Validation
 The W3C code validators for [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/) were used to check markup validity.
 These tools helped locate some markup issues, including h3 tags incorrectly closed with /h4, along with identifying obsolete code, such as <script type="javascript">.
-These tools helped resolve any errors in the markup.
-There is a warning for index.html specifying that the page's language has been declared incorrectly, but this is believed to be on account of the lorem ipsum that is in heavy use on index.html.
+These tools helped resolve any errors in the markup and no warnings or errors present themselves on any of the html or css files.

 ### User Stories Testing
 Each of the user stories identified in the UX section was simulated.
 The results of these tests are as follows: